isaacazuelos/tree-sitter-kurt/README.md

-# tree-sitter-kurt
+# Tree-Sitter Kurt

-A Tree Sitter grammar for Kurt
+A Tree Sitter grammar for Kurt.